arsalanans47/password-manager/LockIt-mongo/README.md

 ## ✨ Features

-- 📋 Add, view, and delete saved passwords
+- 📋 Add, view, and delete saved passwords via a secure backend.
-- 🌐 Works completely offline
-- 💾 Persists data using `localStorage`
+- 🗄️ Persists data using MongoDB for scalability and reliability.
-- 📱 Responsive UI with Tailwind CSS
+- 📱 Responsive UI with Tailwind CSS for seamless cross-device experience.
-- 🧩 Modular code with React components
+- 🧩 Modular code with React components for maintainability.
 ---

 ## 📦 Installation & Running